American Family Field Overview

 Sure, some of them are stereotypical, as we do have an entire castle outside of town dedicated to cheese.
 And we do like to polka (and you can join us in the 7th inning when we Roll Out the Barrel).
 And we tailgate for nearly everything.
 And, as Lloyd Christmas might say, the beer flows like wine here, and the beer is GOOD.
 Ever heard of Spotted Cow?
 You will.

 But we also host Summerfest, one of the biggest music festivals in the country.
-We have bar shuttles that take you to the ballpark for free (and with a drink in-hand).
-We have one of the best and most storied announcers in baseball history, Bob Uecker.
-And most importantly, we know how to have fun (which is a necessity when you only get five months of nice weather).
-And despite being one of baseball’s smallest markets, we have a passionate fanbase that ranks in the top half of attendance and rarely fails to field a competitive team.
+We have bar shuttles that take you to the park for free (with a drink in hand).
+We had and now celebrate one of the most storied announcers in baseball history (rest in peace, Bob, everyone will miss you).
+And most importantly, we know how to have fun, which is a necessity when you only get five months per year of nice weather.
+And despite being one of baseball’s smallest markets, we have a passionate fanbase that consistently ranks in the top half of attendance and rarely fails to field a competitive team.

 So grab a beer and a sausage, polka with some new friends, and find out why That 70s Show’s intro so enthusiastically exclaims “Hello Wisconsin!”